 It’s no secret that we love exploring cities on foot.
 But we decided to try something new in Porto: a guided bike tour!

-Our Baja Bikes tour along the Douro River and ocean coast was incredible.
+Our Bike tour along the Douro River and ocean coast was incredible.
 In 3 hours, we saw everything from colorful Foz do Douro houses to crashing waves at Felgueiras Lighthouse.

 And our guide, Gil, was so knowledgable and friendly.
 At the end of the tour, he even gave us a map with his personal recommendations for what to do and where to eat in Porto!